kazo0/kazo0.github.io/docs/_posts/2023-11-21-toolkit-tuesday-navigationbar.md

 ![Simple NavigationBar First Page](/assets/images/navbar/simple/first-page.png)|![Simple NavigationBar Secondbun Page](/assets/images/navbar/simple/second-page.png)

-Here we see the most basic usage of NavigationBar, which is to just place it as the topmost element on your page and set the `Content` property to the title of the page.
-The NavigationBar will automatically display a back button if the page is not the root of the navigation stack.
+Here we see the most basic usage of `NavigationBar`, which is to just place it as the topmost element on your page and set the `Content` property to the title of the page.
+The `NavigationBar` will automatically display a back button if the page is not at the root of the navigation stack.
 Below is the XAML for the content of both pages used in the above example:

 #### First Page